build-on-aws/content/templates/tutorial.md

     - aws
 authorGithubAlias: <github alias>
 authorName: <FirstName LastName>
-date: <expected publish date in YYYY-MM-DD format>
+date: <YYYY-MM-DD - expected publish date>
 ---

 <!-- Throughout this template there will be comments like these, please remove them before committing the first version of the content piece. -->